Nandakishore695/Basic-React-Example-For-Beginner/README.md

 ```

 **8.How to avoid prop drilling?**
-- Prop drilling can make code harder and to maintain to avoid prop drilling.
+- Prop drilling can make code harder to maintain to avoid prop drilling.
 We can use useContext hook or redux library

-**9.What is component?**
+**9.What is a component?**
--	A component is an independent, reusable bit of code which divides the UI into smaller pieces.
+-	A component is an independent, reusable bit of code that divides the UI into smaller pieces.
 -	**There are three possible ways to create a component.**

   i.**Function Components:** is the simplest way to create a component.
 Those are pure JavaScript functions that accept props as a parameter.